The numerous options for transportation in Kuala Lumpur make getting around Malaysia's capital easy, even for first-time visitors.

 Trains in Kuala Lumpur

 Don't let KL's colorful rail map make you nervous.
-Although seemingly complex at first glance, the trains are actually a well priced and fairly efficient alternative to plying through Kuala Lumpur's infamous traffic.
+Although seemingly complex at first glance, the trains are actually an efficient, economical alternative for avoiding some of Kuala Lumpur's infamous traffic.

 Taxis in Kuala Lumpur

-Taxi drivers who loiter around bus and train terminals to stalk tourists are typically the ones that want to haggle rather than use the meter.
+Taxi drivers who loiter around bus and train terminals to stalk tourists are typically the ones who resist using the meter.
 Even once the meter is turned on, don't be surprised if they do a few circles to run up your fare!

-- KLIA2: The new KLIA2 terminal opened in May 2014 to replace LCCT as the main hub for budget carriers.
-The brand new terminal is located only two kilometers from the main KLIA site.
+The impressive KLIA2 terminal opened in May 2014 to replace LCCT as the main hub for budget carriers.
+KLIA2 is located two kilometers from the main KLIA site.
 A free shuttle runs between the two terminals, or you can grab one of the trains.

-- By Train: The most efficient-but-expensive way to get from KLIA to the city is via the KLIA Ekspres train which runs to KL Sentral Station every 15 - 20 minutes between 5 a.m. and midnight.
+The most efficient, albeit costly, way to get from the KLIA and KLIA2 terminals to the city is via the KLIA Ekspres train.
+Trains runs to KL Sentral Station every 15 - 20 minutes between 5 a.m. and midnight.
 The journey takes around 28 minutes.
 If for some reason the KLIA Ekspres train is not running, you can also take the KL Transit train which cost the same but takes around 36 minutes with a few additional stops.

-- By Bus: Budget travelers with more time than cash can take the Airport Coach Bus to KL Sentral station; the journey can take over 90 minutes depending on traffic.
+Budget travelers with more time than cash can take the Airport Coach Bus to KL Sentral station; the journey can take over 90 minutes, depending on traffic.
 AirAsia and some other groups also operate buses to and from the airport.
 Tickets for airport buses can be purchased at the Pudu Sentral station (formerly Puduraya) in Chinatown.

 Buses from Kuala Lumpur to Singapore

-As of 2011, many buses from Kuala Lumpur to Singapore leave from the new Terminal Bersepadu Selatan (TBS) bus terminal located south of the city in Selangor.
-You can reach TBS via three primary rail systems: the KTM Kommuter, the LRT, and the KLIA Transit.
+As of 2011, many buses from Kuala Lumpur to Singapore leave from the new Terminal Bersepadu Selatan (TBS) bus terminal located south of Kuala Lumpur in Selangor.